Give Them the Gift of Experiences

 Will they tell you about the setbacks and the scars and bruises they suffered along the way?
 Absolutely.
 But those only add to the feeling of accomplishment for still being on their feet, for having risen to the challenge.

-So save yourself the time of having to wrap up some flashy thank-you gift, and instead give your leaders and managers the more meaningful gift of a personally tailored, appropriately challenging, and organizationally significant experience.
+Save yourself the time of having to wrap up some flashy thank-you gift, and instead give your leaders and managers the more meaningful gift of a personally tailored, appropriately challenging, and organizationally significant experience.

 They’re way better than a gift card.